What is Therapeutic Ultrasound (UST)? Effect, Indication, Contraindication

 • ‘Micro-massage’ effect: This is thought to be due to the periodic nature of the sound pressure field.

-• Acoustic streaming: Ultrasound waves produce a cavity that oscillates inside the intra- or extracellular fluid called acoustic streaming.
-Streaming may act to modify the local environment of a cell, leading, for example, to altered concentration gradients in the vicinity of an extracellular membrane.
-Streaming may account for the reported changes in the potassium and calcium content of cells following ultrasonic exposure.
+• Acoustic streaming: Ultrasound waves produce a cavity that oscillates inside the intra- or extracellular fluid, called acoustic streaming.
+Streaming may modify a cell’s local environment, leading, for example, to altered concentration gradients in the vicinity of an extracellular membrane.
+Streaming may account for the reported changes in cells’ potassium and calcium content following ultrasonic exposure.

-There are many painful conditions where ultrasound therapy is very effective.
-Its deep micro-massage effect and internal warmth effect can cure many chronic musculoskeletal pain cases.
+Ultrasound therapy is very effective for many painful conditions.
+Its deep micro-massage and internal warmth effects can cure many chronic musculoskeletal pain cases.

-In my 12 years of physiotherapy career, I have listed these points where I have found them to be very useful.
+In my 12 years of physiotherapy career, I have listed these points and found them very useful.

 1. Muscle pain.